HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ### Complete *Solicited* Attachment Transaction

-The complete *solicited* attachment transaction is shown below.
-A CDex Task Attachment Request Profile is used to request the attachment using an attachment code, and the [`$submit-attachment`] operation is used to submit the attachments to the Payer:
+The example below shows the complete *solicited* attachment transaction.
+A Payer uses the CDex Task Attachment Request Profile to request the attachment using an attachment code, and the Provider uses the [`$submit-attachment`] operation to submit the attachments to the Payer:

 {% include examplebutton_default.html example="solicited-attachment-scenario-1.md" b_title = "Click Here To See FHIR Based Solicited Attachment Example" %}

 ### Signatures

-Refer to the [Signatures section](sending-attachments.html#signatures) in the Sending Attachments page.
+Refer to the [Signatures section](sending-attachments.html#signatures) on the Sending Attachments page.

 {% include link-list.md %}